nlp4fun/nlp4fun.github.io/README.md

 ### Important Dates

 ### References
-[1] D. Ferrucci, E. Brown, J. Chu-Carroll, J. Fan, D. Gondek, A. A. Kalyanpur, A. Lally, J. W. Murdock, E. Nyberg, J. Prager, N. Schlaefer, and C.Welty, “Building Watson: An overview of the DeepQA project,” AI Magazine, vol. 31, no. 3, pp. 59–79, 2010.
+ [<a name="1">1</a>] D. Ferrucci, E. Brown, J. Chu-Carroll, J. Fan, D. Gondek, A. A. Kalyanpur, A. Lally, J. W. Murdock, E. Nyberg, J. Prager, N. Schlaefer, and C.Welty, “Building Watson: An overview of the DeepQA project,” AI Magazine, vol. 31, no. 3, pp. 59–79, 2010.

 [2] P. Molino, P. Lops, G. Semeraro, M. de Gemmis, and P. Basile.
 Playing with knowledge: A virtual player for who wants to be a millionaire? that leverages question answering techniques.
 Artificial Intelligence, vol. 222, pp. 157-181, 2015.